 1. Where is Muir Wood Adolescent & Family Services located?

 Absolutely.
-We would welcome you to tour our program, meet our treatment team, and if desired, attend one of our Saturday Family educational lectures facilitated by adolescent treatment experts.
+We would welcome you to tour our program, meet our treatment team, and if desired, attend one of our Saturday Family educational lectures facilitated by adolescent teen rehab experts.
 This may also give you an opportunity to meet with parents of current residents and ask their opinion of our program.

 3. How many teens are in Muir Wood at any one time?